 The group is using and developing several high-throughput technologies that will be invaluable in research aimed at P4 Medicine, including:

 A surface plasmon resonance instrument capable of making 1,000 measurements at a time to screen for effective antibodies and analyze other protein/protein interactions.

 A Nanostring instrument designed for the digital counting of RNA and miRNA molecules now being used to conduct highly sensitive protein assays.
-We are also exploring the use of this instrument to develop highly sensitive Eliza protein assays.
+We are also exploring the use of this instrument to develop highly sensitive ELISA protein assays.

 A Fluidigm microfluidic array platform that will be used to quantify mRNAs and miRNAs in various single-cell studies.

 The research ongoing in the Hood lab requires a cross-disciplinary mix of scientists.
 The lab also engages in important collaborations within ISB to develop P4 medicine and with external partners such as the P4 Medicine Institute of Seattle to bring clinical assays to patients at diverse medical centers and the Gladstone Institute in San Francisco and Mass General Hospital in Boston in neurodegenerative diseases.